cindyyun0204/cindy_yun_fyp/README.md

 ## Quick start for the Unity side

-The Unity emotion capture project is provided as a pre-packaged `EmotionCapture_FYP.unitypackage` at the repository root.
+The Unity emotion capture project is provided as a pre-packaged `emotion_system.unitypackage` at the repository root.
 To set it up:

 1. Create a new Unity 2022.3 LTS project (3D template).
 2. `Assets` → `Import Package` → `Custom Package...` and select